Things to Know Before You Get Engaged for a Successful Marriage

 Here are some tips on how long to date before getting engaged.

 Nowadays it seems that the longer people wait between dating and getting married, the better chance they have of staying together in the end.
 The average ages for marriage have increased significantly over history.
 Also, if you wait until you are 30 or older, your chances of a successful marriage almost double.
-So it’s no surprise that the average woman is choosing to wait a little later.

 Things To Know Before You Get Married